Growlers VS. Crowlers: What’s the Difference?

-Unlike the growler, crowlers can be a one-night stand.
-After you’ve devoured the 32. oz righteousness, you can dispose of the crowler and not need to worry about keeping it clean for every visit to your favorite drinking establishment.
+Unlike the growler, crowlers are a intended for a single use.
+After you’ve consumed the 32 oz. container, you can rinse out your crowler and recycle it.
+This is quite beneficial for anyone who doesn’t want to worry about keeping your container clean for every visit to your favorite establishment.

-The difference between the containers may not be in the taste, but it is in the destination.
+The difference between crowlers and growlers may not be in the taste, but it is in the destination.
 In the battle of glass vs. aluminum, aluminum goes further, legally speaking.
 Beaches, bike paths, campgrounds, parks, pools, and public festivals tend to prohibit glass, making them the perfect places for cracking open a crowler.
 When laws are a pain in the glass, keep calm and reach for a crowler.

 Shipping is another destination factor in the crowler vs. growler showdown.
 Folks who brew from home like to trade their beer growlers in the mail.
 The growler is shippable, but some say that the growler arrives with partial flatness.
 Here’s the fix: The crowler can has zero oxygen intake and zero UV light penetration.
 This scientific superiority implies that crowler cans are better for shipping and long-term keeping.
 Yes, a container that finally goes and stays the distance.